 Do you know resume writing is a skill many of us get paid for?
 I was doing my first internship, and my manager told me how I could put what I learned a day before in a fancy way in my resume and can make people believe that I’m smarter than them.

 For example, Samosa (yes, our samosa) is called “a triangular savoury pastry fried in oil, containing spiced vegetables” in a fancy restaurant where we pay more than 200 rupees for that costs like 20 rupees at most.
 I would rather spend those 200 rupees on one samosa and one plate of tandoori momos - way better taste, and at least I’d not get one hour lecture from my parents.

 So, Let’s see how the importance of resumes has changed over time.

 Old Resume Vs New Resume

-Resumes have become more like tea (chai) - everyone wants it but it’s not enough to serve to guests, snacks (portfolios) become important here, some might get satisfied with tea only but snacks are always good complimentary.
+Resumes have become more like tea (chai) - everyone wants it, but it’s not enough to serve guests; snacks (portfolios) become essential here, some might get satisfied with tea only, but snacks are always good complementary.

-Recruiters are more interested in knowing why you got success in a certain project or why you think you failed to complete a project.
-The psychology of judging candidates based on what a paper shows have changed into any possible window they could get to listen to the story a candidate wanna tell and that’s where networking and portfolios work their magic.
+Recruiters are more interested in knowing why you succeeded in a particular project or why you think you failed to complete a project.
+The psychology of judging candidates based on what a paper shows have changed into any possible window they could get to listen to the story a candidate wanna tell, and that’s where networking and portfolios work their magic.